Netflix/mantis/docs/docs/gettingstarted/concepts.md

 ## Mantis API

-The [Mantis API](mantisapi/index.md) is almost like a traditional API server which proxies request to the Mantis Master.
+The [Mantis API](../developing/api/index.md) is almost like a traditional API server which proxies request to the Mantis Master.
-But has additional capabilities like
+But has additional capabilities such as:

-- Allowing users to stream the output of a job via web sockets (/api/v1/jobConnectbyid/jobID API)
+- Allowing users to stream the output of a job via web sockets (`/api/v1/jobConnectbyid/jobID` API)
 - Acts as a discovery server for Jobs, allowing consumers to get a stream of scheduling information (like host, port for workers belonging to a job)